Some Lesser Known Facts About Nambi Narayanan

 - Nambi fought for justice for two decades.
 The bench led by the then Chief Justice ‘Dipak Misra’ considered compensation of ₹75lakhs for him to be paid by the state of Kerala.

-- In 2018, R. Madhavan was signed to play Nambi Narayanan’s role in the film based upon Nambi’s autobiography.
+- In 2018, R. Madhavan was signed to play Nambi Narayanan’s role in the film Rocketry: The Nambi Effect, which was based on Nambi’s life; the film was released on 1 July 2022 in theatres.

 - In 2019, he was honoured with Padma Bhushan- India’s third highest civilian honour by the President of India, Ram Nath Kovind.